FRCA Primary MCQ examination

 Each MTF question has a question stem and five options.
 Candidates must decide which of these options are true and which are false.

-The format of this exam will change in 2022, please see ‘planned changes to the examination’.
+The format of this exam will change again in 2023; please see ‘planned changes to the examination’.

 How it is marked